Pot is becoming a high-tech agribusiness, and that's weird for some marijuana growers

 You might not concern yourself with the details of marijuana making, but it might well affect you, because the industrialization of cannabis is powering massive growth in the industry.
 It's helping propel marijuana out of the tie-dye pothead set and the medical marijuana markets into mainstream market cannabis-infused candy, gummi bears, pastries, body oils and butter.

-"The stoner stereotype is not exactly what the cannabis consumer looks like today and definitely not what the cannabis consumer looks like tomorrow," said Liz Stahura, president of BDS Analytics, which closely tracks cannabis market.
+"The stoner stereotype is not exactly what the cannabis consumer looks like today and definitely not what the cannabis consumer looks like tomorrow," said Liz Stahura, president of BDS Analytics, which closely tracks the cannabis market.
 "It looks very much like the target consumer for just about any other consumer product."

 So it's no wonder businesses are trying to cash in.
 The global market will expand from $13 billion this year to $32 billion in five years, she said.